clusterlink-net/clusterlink/design-proposals/policy-attributes.md

 ## Summary/Abstract

-ClusterLink policies apply to communications between workloads.
-[ZN: should we mention services here?]
+ClusterLink policies apply to communications between clients and services.
- Workloads can be identified by a strong (e.g., cryptographic) identity.
+ Both types of workloads can be identified by a strong (e.g., cryptographic) identity.
  The identity links the workload to a set of attributes, and policies are defined on workload attributes.
 This design proposal defines the initial set of attributes used in policies.

- > ZN: The abstract only mentions workloads, but the notion of services is central to this document.
- Should we mention services here?

 ## Background